 Caribbean bananas are grown on small family owned farms using more sustainable methods of production than those used on the huge monoculture plantations in Latin America.
 The livelihoods of these small producers are highly dependant on continued trade with the UK.

-Caribbean farmers simply cannot compete with the 'cheap' Latin American bananas produced with low paid labour - since 1993 some 15,000 family farms have been gradually squeezed out of the business.
+Caribbean farmers simply cannot compete with the 'cheap' Latin American bananas produced with low paid labour.
 If the banana trade in the Windward Islands is allowed to die, along with it will go the efforts of family farmers over the last few years to secure their livelihoods through fair trade.

 The FAIRTRADE Mark carried by almost all bananas from the Windwards guarantees they have been traded at a price which ensures the grower can make a decent living, pay their workers properly and make a contribution to their local community.
 It is thanks to the support of British consumers that small farmers in the Caribbean have been able to build this major fair trade initiative from nothing in the last decade.